nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 editors to comment on the article.
 Once this period has elapsed, the editors should communicate the decision to the authors.

-### Editors in chief: communicate decision to the authors
+### Editors in chief: communicate decision of Phase 1 to the authors

 To communicate the decision to the authors: